-Glimpse the past through old images of Charing Cross in the City of Westminster, London.
+Glimpse history through old images of Charing Cross in the City of Westminster, London.

 How did Charing Cross get its name?

 In old English, cierring meant a river bend.
 Thats probably how the original hamlet of Charing got its name.
 In 1291-94, King Edward I had the stone Eleanor Cross made by Alexander of Abingdon, as a memorial to his late wife, Eleanor of Castile.